 Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Geometric ideas are supported and derived using theorems, postulates, definitions, and properties.
 Formal proofs are created using a variety of formats.
-A written proof is the endpoint of the process of proving.
 How do geometric relationships and measurements help us to solve problems and make sense of our world?
 How do mathematical ideas interconnect and build on one another to produce a coherent whole?
 How do reasoning and proofs provide the ideas and concepts that lead to an understanding of the deductive nature of geometry?
 How can various types of reasoning be used to make, investigate, and prove mathematical conjectures?
 How do parallel lines, transversals, and related angles model the physical world?
 How does the geometric principle of congruence in triangles apply to the real world?
 How do triangles, their sides, angles, and special segments model the physical world?
 How does the set of quadrilaterals and their properties model the world around us?